vkhitrin/macos-env/README.md

 # Personal macOS dotfiles + tools used that are part of my workflow

+**Note:** The files in this repo are relevant to my personal workflow!

-Using macOS Mojave 10.14.5 on Desktop
+Using macOS Mojave 10.15 on Desktop

-Using macOS Mojave 10.14.5 on Laptop
+Using macOS Mojave 10.15 on Laptop

 ## Mackup vs Git